samergul/EmployeeMangementSystem/Git-step-by-step:-Part-3.md

 ![parallel-PC1-3](http://i.imgur.com/3T4I0tI.png)

-If not merge conflicts occur between the changes from PC2 and our local PC1 commits, a merge commit will be automatically created, making the local *develop* branch "3 ahead" of its remote:
+If no merge conflicts occur between the changes from PC2 and our local PC1 commits, a merge commit will be automatically created, making the local *develop* branch "3 ahead" of its remote:

 ![parallel-PC1-4](http://i.imgur.com/OiNec92.png)